awyeh64/concrete/README.md

-# concrete
+# Concrete
+Author: Andrew Yeh

-linear regression model on concrete strength dataset
+Linear Regression model on concrete strength dataset.

+Notebook can be found at concrete.ipynb.